Sir Ewan Forbes, 11th Baronet: Family background

-The Forbeses were a well-established Aberdeenshire family, holders of both a barony and a baronetcy.
+The Forbeses were a well-established Aberdeenshire noble family, holders of both a barony and a baronetcy.
 The baronetcy had been bestowed in 1630, and was restricted to heirs male.
 In 1884 Sir William Forbes, the eighth baronet, inherited his cousin Maria's title as Lord Sempill and took the surname of Forbes-Sempill.
 On William's death in 1905, both titles passed to his eldest son, John.

 John, the new Lord Sempill and Baronet, was a land owner and soldier who had served with the Lovat Scouts and then the Black Watch in the South African War.
 He would later command the 8th Battalion of the Black Watch during the First World War, in which he was wounded at the Battle of Loos.
 During the 1880s, he had met Gwendolyn Prodger at the fashionable German resort of Bad Homburg; the couple were married on 22 June 1892.
 The bride, from a Cornish background, had been brought up in Wales and was an accomplished harpist.

 The couple had four children.
 The eldest, William, was born in 1893, shortly after their marriage.
 William later became an engineer, aviator, and spy for the Japanese.
 There were then two daughters; Gwendolyn (also known as Gwyneth), who died of appendicitis before Ewan's birth, and Margaret, who later became a decorated member of the Women's Auxiliary Air Force in the Second World War and a Justice of the Peace, before dying in a car accident in 1966.

-Finally, in 1912, a fourth child was born, christened Elizabeth Forbes-Sempill, and known to the family as "Betty".
+Finally, on 6 September 1912, a fourth child was born, christened Elizabeth Forbes-Sempill, and known to the family as "Betty".